mimvoid/neocities-site/src/content/worlds/aegis-of-death/felix/index.md

 **Relation**: Friends

-"This idiot is too naive for his own good, and can't even see what his own thoughts are telling him.
+"This idiot is too naive for his own good, too easily provoked, and too clueless about something as simple as himself.
 It's a miracle he's lasted as long as he has.
 One day or another, he'll be gone.

 "In the meantime, I'll at least help him investigate everything.
 He might hold the best clue we have.
 Besides, it's the first time I've been able to bounce these sorts of ideas off an actual person.
-Even if he might mess everything up...I'll keep him for as long as I can."
+Even if he might mess everything up...I'll keep him around for as long as I can."

 ### [Sonya Antonovna Sokolova]({{% relref "sonya" %}})